Take a closer Look

 Read the picture description down below.
 These are the pictures of my 2020 photo calendar with some very different insights into my daily life as an airline pilot.
 Head over to my shop to get your copy today.
 Click here to get to the store>

-In just over one hour, this early morning departure will take 170 passengers to London Heathrow.
-The Airbus A320neo is new to the fleet and one of the most efficient airliners on the market.
-Thanks to improved aerodynamics and a new engine technology, it is much quieter than comparable aircraft of the previous generation and emits about 15% less CO2.
+After a two-hour flight from Lisbon, Portugal, LX2083 is about to land at Zurich Airport.
+The Airbus A320neo is not only one of the most popular airliners, but its latest version of engines also makes it one of the most efficient ones.
+Thanks to its improved aerodynamics and new propulsion technology, it is much quieter than comparable aircraft of the previous generation and emits nearly 15% less CO2.

 Get your copy today